skydread1/portfolio/src/loicb/server/content/portfolio/flybot_mobile_app.md

 The code for the mobile app resides in the same repo as the server and the web client of the [flybot.sg](https://www.flybot.sg/) website.

-The goal of the mobile app was to allow employees to write blog posts using an app instead of the web UI and also to evaluate if our ClojureScript frontend stack could reuse most of the `re-frame` logic in both the mobile and web UIs (which appears it does).
+The goal of the mobile app was to allow employees to write blog posts using an app instead of the web UI and also to evaluate if our ClojureScript frontend stack could reuse most of the `re-frame` logic in both the mobile and web UIs (which it does).
 +++
 ## Rational